Cochlear Implant Surgery

 Family Receives the Gift of Hearing

 When Tracy and Josh Huegel’s children were born, each child had a 25 percent change of being deaf.
 Four of their five children were either born deaf or became deaf at an early age.
-As the director of the Johns Hopkins Listening Center, Howard Francis, M.D., performed cochlear implantation surgery on each of the Huegel’s four deaf children.
+As the director of the Johns Hopkins Cochlear Implant Center, Howard Francis, M.D., performed cochlear implantation surgery on each of the Huegel’s four deaf children.